-Chyawanprash is designed in such a way that it is suitable for all age groups.
+Chyawanprash is designed in such a way that it is suitable nearly all age groups.
 In general, adults should opt for 1 to 2 teaspoons (10g), while children over the age of 6 can have ½ to 1 teaspoon.
 For kids ages 3 to 5, a quarter teaspoon of Chyawanprash is adequate.
 For people over 60 years of age, ½ to 1 teaspoon is enough.
-If you are new to taking Chyawanprash, you should generally start with smaller dosages and work up to your desired amount.
+Chyawanprash can be taken daily.

 Reviewed by Dr. Jayant Lokhande, MD (Botanical Drugs), MBA (Biotechnology)